elvanja/dealesque/doc/milestones/milestone_0.1.md

 ## TODO

+* use [crack](https://github.com/jnunemaker/crack) to convert response xml to hash
+* use [hashie](https://github.com/intridea/hashie) to parse response hash try coercing parts directly to classes
 * add to remote cart
     * use offer id to place items in cart
     * remote cart should be session persisted